kingsmanrip/fasterInvoice/PROGRESS.md

 This journey represents the core workflow that most users will follow when using the fasterInvoice application, from initial client setup through to payment collection and reporting.

+## Mobile Optimization

+1. **Dashboard Optimization**
+   - Enhanced the Dashboard UI for iPhone usage:
+     - Mobile-friendly layout with larger touch targets
+     - Vertical button layout with larger icons for easier tapping
+     - Simplified 2x2 grid for statistics cards
+     - Compact status indicators
+     - Redesigned invoice cards with better spacing
+     - Maximum width container to ensure proper display on iPhone screens
+     - Increased padding and spacing for better touch interaction

+2. **Navigation Improvements**
+   - Added bottom tab navigation bar with icons and labels for Home, Clients, Projects, and Invoices
+   - Removed the top navigation bar to maximize screen space
+   - Adjusted layouts to work with bottom tabs
+   - Made all interactive elements have proper touch targets following iOS design guidelines

+3. **Clients Component**
+   - Optimized for mobile use with a single-column layout
+   - Enhanced input fields and buttons for better touch targets
+   - Improved card layouts for displaying client information

+4. **Projects Component**
+   - Simplified form layout for mobile compatibility
+   - Enhanced project cards with better spacing and visual hierarchy
+   - Improved input fields and dropdowns for easier interaction

+5. **Invoices Component**
+   - Redesigned for mobile usability with a clear layout and improved spacing
+   - Enhanced form for creating new invoices with proper field names matching the database schema:
+     - Changed `invoice_date` to `issue_date`
+     - Changed `amount` to `total_amount`
+   - Fixed API endpoint for updating invoice status to use the correct endpoint `/api/invoices/:id/status`
+   - Improved invoice creation process to properly include client_id and invoice items
+   - Enhanced invoice cards with clear status indicators and action buttons
+   - Added proper display of invoice numbers
+   - Fixed data ordering to show newest invoices at the top

+## Recent Fixes

+1. **Invoices Component Fixes**
+   - Fixed field name mismatches between frontend and database:
+     - Renamed form fields to match database schema (`issue_date`, `total_amount`)
+     - Updated all references to these fields throughout the component
+   - Fixed API endpoint mismatch:
+     - Changed from PATCH request to `/api/invoices/${invoiceId}` to PUT request to `/api/invoices/${invoiceId}/status`
+   - Improved invoice creation process:
+     - Added logic to get the client_id from the selected project
+     - Created proper invoice items structure as required by the backend
+     - Formatted the request body correctly to match server expectations
+   - Enhanced the UI:
+     - Added support for displaying the proper invoice number
+     - Added a "Draft" option to the status dropdown
+     - Improved the display of invoice data in the list

+2. **Testing of Fixed Components**
+   - Verified that invoice creation works correctly
+   - Confirmed that status updates (Mark as Paid, Mark as Overdue) function properly
+   - Tested the mobile-friendly UI on iPhone screen sizes

 ## Next Steps

 Potential improvements for the application: